 Donald Trump is a bigot but thank God, white is not the only color he sees.
 The billionaire president also sees green and not only green as in cash but also green as in marijuana, medical marijuana to be exact.

-In his $1 trillion spending bill to fund the government through September, Trump made it clear that he does not support federal law enforcement officers cracking down on medical marijuana in states where it has been legalized.
+In his $1 trillion spending bill to fund the government through September, Trump made it clear that he does not support federal law enforcement officers cracking down on medical pot in states where it has been legalized.

 “Division B, section 537 provides that the Department of Justice may not use any funds to prevent implementation of medical marijuana laws by various States and territories.
 I will treat this provision consistently with my constitutional responsibility,” his statement reads.

-Attorney General Jeff Sessions has a long history of opposing marijuana, telling a conference of state attorneys general in February that he’s “dubious” to the drug’s benefits.
+Attorney General Jeff Sessions has a long history of opposing pot, telling a conference of state attorneys general in February that he’s “dubious” to the drug’s benefits.
 He has also called the drug “more dangerous … than a lot of people realize.”

 “Marijuana is against federal law, and that applies in states where they may have repealed their own anti-marijuana laws,” Sessions told conservative radio host Hugh Hewitt in March.
 “So yes, we will enforce law in an appropriate way nationwide.”